kube-vip/kube-vip/kubernetes-control-plane.md

 **Load Balancer**
 We will configure the load balancer to sit on the standard API-Server port `6443` and we will configure the backends to point to the API-servers that will be configured to run on port `6444`.
 Also for the Kubernetes Control Plane we will configure the load balancer to be of `type: tcp`.

+We can also use `6443` for both the VIP and the API-Servers, in order to do this we need to specify that the api-server is bound to it's local IP.
+To do this we use the `--apiserver-advertise-address` flag as part of the `init`, this means that we can then bind the same port to the VIP and we wont have a port conflict.

 **config.yaml**